Photograph, Catherine Stevenson

 Did anyone from The Stair visit Bobbie's Bookshop?

 The shop had a highly unusual arrangement whereby if you returned books or comics then you would receive credit to be spent on further purchases.
-Theoretically one could go to the shops with no money at all, and instead trade comics.While you would leave the shops with fewer comics than you entered with, you were going home with different comics to read-the anticipation was great.
+Theoretically you could visit Bobbie's with no money at all, and instead trade comics.Whilst you would leave the shops with fewer comics than you entered with, you were going home with different comics to read-the anticipation was great.
 If you also had money with you, even better!
 I guess it was a book exchange.

 On doing a little research I discovered the shop was also a newsagent and had been allegedly black-balled for a few years by the Sunday Mail and Daily Record for failing to open on New Year's Day 1967 to sell papers-evidently the locals supported his stance and switched their allegiance to other papers.

-Brian Rennie at Oxgangs Street did visit the shop.
-I don't think anyone else from The Stair visited Bobbies Bookshop?
+Brian Rennie at Oxgangs Street also used to visit the shop, but I don't think anyone else from The Stair visited Bobbies Bookshop?